kkohbrok/draft-kohbrok-mls-leaf-operation-intents/draft-kohbrok-mls-leaf-operation-intents.md

 a group in the time between the creation and the proposal of the intent.

-If a tighter bound to the epoch, i.e. the current group state is required, clients should use regular Update, Remove or SelfRemove proposals instead.
+If a tighter bound to the epoch, i.e. the current group state is required, clients should use regular Remove or SelfRemove proposals instead.

+Epoch independence incurs a certain risk of replay attacks.
+The bound of the intent to the hash of the sender's LeafNode limits that risk significantly.
+However, a replay is possible, for example, if the sender's leaf still contains the LeafNode from a KeyPackage.
+In that case, if the sender is later added again with the same KeyPackage, the intent can be replayed.

 # IANA Considerations